railsgirls/guides.railsgirls.com/_pages/ruby-intro.md

 # 123
 {% endhighlight %}

+**Quick explanation about how to run Ruby apps**: Every time you see an example like the one above, you can copy the code into a local file, `app.rb` or a new one, to test it out.
+Then run it with the `ruby` command and the filename to see the output.
+For example: `ruby app.rb`

-**Quick explanation about comments**: If you see the hashtag symbol (`#`), also known as the number or pound symbol, everything after that is considered a comment.
+**Quick explanation about comments**: If you see the hashtag symbol (`#`)—also known as the number or pound symbol–in a code example, everything after that is considered a comment.
 Comments won't be run as Ruby code in your program.
-In the example above, when you see a `# some text` this is there to help explain what's happening and can be left out of your app code.
+When you see a line of text with `# some text`, this is there to help explain what's happening and can be left out of your app code.
 It shows the printed output or the result of a line of code.
+It is also used to explain what certain code is doing in code examples themselves, without interfering with how the code works.

 A couple other ways to perform calculations are shown below: